jgraph/www.diagrams.net-source/doc/faq/google-drive-diagrams.md

 categories: [Integrations,Google]
 ---

 Google Drive is a popular cloud platform for storing and sharing files.
-It's ideal for collaborative diagramming and diagrams.net add-ons are available for the G Suite apps - Google Docs, Google Slides and Google Sheets.
+It's ideal for collaborative diagramming and diagrams.net add-ons are available for the Google Workplace apps - Google Docs, Google Slides and Google Sheets.

 [Start diagramming in Google Drive now](https://app.diagrams.net/?mode=google)